antorguez95/synthetic_data_generation_framework/README.md

 Obtained results demonstrate that, using [CTGAN](https://arxiv.org/abs/1907.00503) and a Gaussian Copula available at the [SDV library](https://sdv.dev/SDV/), classification performances can be perfectly maintained, and even improved in some cases.
 Further research must be done in this line, yet the results presented in [our work](https://ieeexplore.ieee.org/document/9851514) are promising.

-Please cite [our paper](https://ieeexplore.ieee.org/document/9851514) if this framework somehow helped you in your research and/or development work, or if you used this piece of code.
-The BibTex citation is below:
+Please cite [our paper](https://ieeexplore.ieee.org/document/9851514) if this framework somehow helped you in your research and/or development work, or if you used this piece of code:

-`@ARTICLE{9851514,

-  author={Rodriguez-Almeida, Antonio J. and Fabelo, Himar and Ortega, Samuel and Deniz, Alejandro and Balea-Fernandez, Francisco J. and Quevedo, Eduardo and Soguero-Ruiz, Cristina and W&#x00E4;gner, Ana M. and Callico, Gustavo M.},

-  journal={IEEE Journal of Biomedical and Health Informatics},

-  title={Synthetic Patient Data Generation and Evaluation in Disease Prediction Using Small and Imbalanced Datasets},
+A. J. Rodriguez-Almeida et al., "Synthetic Patient Data Generation and Evaluation in Disease Prediction Using Small and Imbalanced Datasets," in IEEE Journal of Biomedical and Health Informatics, 2022, doi: 10.1109/JBHI.2022.3196697.

-  year={2022},

-  volume={},

-  number={},

-  pages={1-12},

-  doi={10.1109/JBHI.2022.3196697}}
-`

 ## Datasets Availability